 “In every walk with nature, one receives far more than he seeks.” – John Muir

-Using the 4H curriculum, each class provides experiences where young people learn by doing.
-Children complete hands-on projects in a positive environment in areas like health, science, leadership and agriculture.
-Your children will not only have fun while learning at the ranch, but they will also gain friendships and many life skills.
-They will also participate in at least one service project per class session.
+Your child will not only have fun while learning at the ranch, but they will also gain friendships and many life skills.
+They will also participate in at least one service project per session.

 Sample Daily Schedule